Automattic/WP-Job-Manager/readme.txt

 = 1.23.3 =
 * Fix - WPML integration with lang.
 * Tweak - Improved plugin activation code.
+* Tweak - Improved theme switch code.
 * Tweak - Search the entire meta field, not just from the start.
+* Tweak - Added some debugging code to ajax-filters to display in console.

 = 1.23.2 =
 * Fix - Send entire form data (listify workaround).